Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19)

 Benedictine University will make every attempt to provide eligible students with reasonable accommodations based on individual learning needs and recommendations.
 In order to provide accommodations in a timely manner, the University requires reasonable notice of specific needs and requested accommodations.

 Students needing accommodations should first complete the Accommodations Services Request Form.
 In addition, documentation of the disability from a licensed clinical professional should also be included.
 Students should provide these documents to an accommodations case manager in the ACE Center to begin the process for receiving accommodations.

 When accommodations are approved, students should contact the appropriate ACE staff member to provide them with the Student Academic Accommodations Approval (SAAA) form.
 This form notifies instructors of the approved accommodations.
 Students are responsible for obtaining their SAAA forms from the coordinator of Special Services each semester.

 All inquiries about referrals to clinical professional who administer testing, modifications to accommodations, and temporary accommodations, should be directed to an accommodations case manager.

-Please read the Benedictine University Accommodations Policy on obtaining services for complete details.
+Please read the Policy to Request Accommodations (Sept 2020) for complete details.